Kip is using data to make therapy better for both patients and therapists

 As someone who is seeking to overcome a certain amount of anxiety and depression — and really, what human isn’t dealing with some amount of anxiety or depression — I answer a series of questions each week that tackle how much and how often those feelings impacted me over the previous several days.

 There’s also a daily questionnaire that just asks for my general mood, through which I can give an update on any major happenings on a day-to-day basis.
-And the system is customizable, allowing therapists to track other aspect’s of a patient’s life.
+And the system is customizable, allowing therapists to track other aspects of a patient’s life.
 For example: I’m trying to reduce my caffeine intake, so the app asks me to input how much coffee I’ve had over the course of a day.

 Generally speaking, progress is never linear, but by tracking this data over time, Kip can create a trend line for a person’s well-being over time.
 “Therapists are professional debuggers of your brain… The more info they have, the more they can talk about and the better they can guide a session,” Frey said.